 Writing a memoir requires the skill sets and virtues of a knight.
 The author needs unparalleled bravery and must possess an honest and true heart.
 They have to show humility and be generous to the others mentioned in the book (even if they have done harm to our hero).

 But how do you find the theme of the tale you want to tell?

 Start with the end to find your memoir theme

 A good memoir takes the reader on a journey of the courageous hero (you).
 Your path should lead to growth or accomplishment of a goal (if it doesn’t, please rethink writing the book).
 This growth or accomplishment will point you in the direction of your memoir theme.

 While the spoils of war, the victories, are the focus of your memoir, lessons will be learned along the way.
 Keep in mind, that means your mistakes will be exposed for all to see.
 But in the end, you should be the conquering hero.

 And the reader will be by your side, sharing in your victory.

 For instance, if you are a successful businessperson and wish to share your story, your theme might be how you slayed your personal demons that threatened to hold you back in order to rise up in the business world.
 I’ve written quite a few memoirs with this message.

 Or perhaps you survived a life-threatening illness.
 In that case, your memoir theme would be centered around the successful life changes that guided you to health.

 So, look carefully at your story.
 Where did you win?
 What did you do to get there?
 That’s where you’ll find your theme.

-Summarize the book in one or two sentences
+Summarize your book in one or two sentences

 When you complete your book, you’ll often be asked “What’s your story about?”
 It’s good to tackle this question right at the start.
 When you first sit down to write out an answer, it might take you a few hundred words to summarize your 50,000-word book.
 That’s normal.